-265. The Government of Japan made a grant of US\$17 million towards the implementation of the DDR programme in Sudan.
+242. The Government of Japan made a grant of US\$17 million towards the implementation of the DDR programme in Sudan.
+Documents were signed in Khartoum on 8 January by the Ambassador of Japan and UNMIS Deputy SRSG (HC/RC) in this regard.
 The grant, earmarked for reintegration operations in the Three Areas, comes as the first amount to be given for provision of reintegration opportunity programmes during the Multi-Year DDR Programme in Sudan.
 The total cost of reintegration for the caseload of 182,000 ex-combatants from SAF and SPLA has been estimated at US\$ 430 million.
-(01/09) In February 2009, the United Kingdom, the European Union, Sweden, the Netherlands, Norway and Germany pledged US\$88.3 million at a donor roundtable in Juba.
+(01/09) In February 2009, the United Kingdom, the European Union, Sweden, the Netherlands, Norway and Germany pledged US\$88.3 million at a donor roundtable in Juba. .
 At the forum, GONU and GOSS undertook to contribute \$250 directly for each DDR participant and, with the assistance of the UN, to beef up resources at the disposal of the North and South Sudan DDR Commissions.
 (02/09)

-266. Momentum is steadily building in the demobilisation exercise underway in Blue Nile State.
+243. Momentum is steadily building in the demobilisation exercise underway in Blue Nile State.
 The pace is way up from 15 candidates processed on the opening day, to 50 on 23 February 2009.
 As at the time of this report (February 24), a total of 263 candidates, including 37 women, had effectively gone through the process, receiving a reinsertion package that includes cash, non-food items and a food ration to last three months.
 About 5,000 combatants from both the SAF and SPLA are on roll for demobilisation in Blue Nile State alone, over a period of one year.
 A similar operation is scheduled to start in Julud and Kadugli (South Kordofan State), in March, 2009.
 (02/09)